Today’s topic is crucial because there is great confusion about a healthy relationship. Many of us never knew!

 Healthy Relationship Cycles

-Healthy relationships also have their issues.
-It could be argued that a relationship is not healthy unless there are disagreements and even arguments.
+Healthy relationships also have their own issues.
+It could be argued that a relationship is unhealthy unless there are disagreements and arguments.
 What is different, however, is that the integrity of the relationship improves as a result of these times.

-Let’s look at this cycle – tension builds – the painful event occurs (although this does not descend to the terrible lows of toxic relationships) – time out may occur (or not) – reuniting happens because of the desire to work things out as a team, which feels calm and solid rather than the high of relief that “hopefully things will be better” with a toxic person.
-Then that issue is often cleared up, and there is no need to fall into a painful repeat cycle.
+Let’s look at this cycle: tension builds, the painful event occurs (although this does not descend to the terrible lows of toxic relationships), a time out may occur (or not), and reuniting happens because of the desire to work things out as a team, which feels calm and solid rather than the high of relief that “hopefully things will be better” with a toxic person.
+Then, that issue is often cleared up, and there is no need to fall into a painful repeat cycle.

-The other distinguishing feature of healthy relationships is honesty, transparency, and the ability to apologise in real, time-appropriate and considerate ways.
+Other distinguishing features of healthy relationships are honesty, transparency, and the ability to apologize in real, time-appropriate, and considerate ways.
 Trust is built.
 Conflict resolution becomes easier.
 Respect and loyalty are built.
-There is a greater ability to build life’s plans and be a team together.
+There is a greater ability to make life’s plans and work together as a team.

-A healthy relationship can only take place if both people are willing to place cooperation and healthy resolution as their goals.
+A healthy relationship can only occur if both people are willing to set goals of cooperation and healthy resolution.

-Toxic relationships lack these values because neither partner knew how to define them or express them before conjoining.
+Toxic relationships lack these values because neither partner knows how to define or express them before conjoining.
 Toxic relationship foundations are always built on quicksand and doomed before they begin – because toxic people have very POOR characters.
 They don’t share or want your values.

 What if your relationship isn’t harmonious, yet you hope it could transform?
 How could this be possible?